-Coy A. Lothrop was born in Baton Rouge, Louisiana in 1974, but has lived the greater part of his life in the small towns dotting the Piney Woods of East Texas.
+Coy A. Lothrop was born in Shreveport, Louisiana in 1974, but has lived the greater part of his life in the small towns dotting the Piney Woods of East Texas.

 Lothrop’s extensive educational background includes two associate degrees, one in Advertising and Graphic Design and the other in Fine Arts, an invitation to attend the Royal College of Art in London, UK, and a place in the top 5% of his class at the University of North Texas.
 His professional career, spanning nearly 2 decades, includes working in the creative design industry as a visual designer, illustrator, creative director, and as an educator of higher learning.